AnnaVitali/WebXR-Three.js/README.md

 ## A-Frame Mouse Event

 This example shows how to make a simple Web-Xr scene using A-Frame.
-This example also shows how you can get a simple interaction by means of the cursor and the event-set component

-It works for both Augmented Reality and Virtual Reality.
+This example also shows how you can get a simple interaction by means of the cursor and the event-set component, it works for both Augmented Reality and Virtual Reality.

 You can find the example inside the directory `A-FrameMouseEvent`.